 - Distances measured along the direction of the incident ray are positive.
-The distance measured opposite the direction of the incident ray are negative.
+The distance measured opposite the direction of the incident ray is negative.

 - Distances measured above the principal axis are positive.
 Distances measured below the principal axis are negative.

 The above convention applies to both concave and convex mirrors and spherical mirrors.
-The figure below shows a concave mirror, but the same applies for a convex mirror as well.
+The figure below shows a concave mirror, but the same applies to a convex mirror as well.

 Following is the table explaining concepts related to mirror:

 Here are some examples of spherical mirror formula problems:

 1) A lens having a focal distance of 30 cm is placed in front of an object, which is located at 1 m from it.
 Where is an image of the object located?

 1/f = 1/o + 1/I or 1/o + 1/I = 1/f

 I = 42.85 cm

 2) A lens forms an image at 25 cm from it, where the real object is placed at 1 m.
 What is the focal length of the lens and its curvature radius?